Ex) Article Title, Author, Keywords

 ine contribution may be included.
 Authors are responsible for obtaining written permission to use any copyrighted text and/or illustration.

-Number serially in the text in order of citation with numbers as superscripts.
+References should be numbered serially in the order of ap pearance in the text, with numbers in brackets .
 List all authors if the number of authors is less than 7.
 List first six authors followed by et al if the number of authors is 7 or more.
 Journal titles are abbreviated in accordance with the style of Index Medicus.
 For more on references, refer to the National Library of Medicine (NLM) Style Guide for Authors, Editors, and Publishers (http://www.nlm.nih.gov/citingmedicine).

 Articles in journals:

 Each table must be simple and typed on a separate page with its heading above it.
 Explanatory matter should be placed in footnotes below the tabular matter and should not be included in the heading.
 All non-standard abbreviations should be explained in the footnotes.
-Indicated by superscript- Arabic numbers.
+Table footnotes should be indicated by superscript-lowercase alphabet.
 Statistical measures such as SD or SEM should be identified.
 Vertical rules and horizontal rules between entries should be omitted.
 Each table should be referred in the text consecutively and numbered according in order of citation.
 Tables should also be typed double-spaced, including headings.
 Larger size sheets must not be utilized.

 Figure legends should be typed double-spaced on a separate sheet.
 Symbols, arrows, and letters should be used to indicate parts of illustrations.
 Each figure should be referred in the text consecutively and should be numbered according in order of citation.